pauleveritt/pauleveritt.github.io/src/productive/running/list_of_todos/index.rst

 - *Python Console*.
 Get to a Python prompt, in the context of your project.

 - *Terminal*.
-Get to the OS X, Windows, or Linux console prompt, with the working directory set to your project root.
+Get to the Windows, macOS, or Linux console prompt, with the working directory set to your project root.

 Extra Credit